NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 The Anatomy of a Calculation

-Before we dive into the deep clinical science below, here is the exact 6-step path your dog's profile takes through our engine the moment you press 'Calculate'.
-No magic, just sequential data processing.
+Here is the exact 6-step path your dog's profile takes through the engine the moment you press 'Calculate'.
+The system runs sequential data processing.

 Step 1: The Biological Baseline (Intake)